Skip to content

 Config Structure

-The file is a JSON object with four top-level sections.
-Not all sections are present on every instance — sections are included only when relevant.
+The file is a JSON object with up to five top-level sections.
+Not all sections are present on every instance.
+Sections are included only when relevant.

 json